 This was a bit of a no-brainer to be honest, we went with Water White, (every time I type that I think of Breaking Bad...is that just me?) the purest grade of pine rosin.

-Although cheaper grades are considered safe for food contact we decided to source the highest quality Rosin for our vegan wax food wraps.
+Although cheaper grades are considered safe for food contact we decided to source the highest quality Rosin for our Oliwrap vegan food wraps.
 It's not worth compromising quality when it comes to the way we feed ourselves and our children!